Orbital angular momentum multiplexing: Optical

 OAM multiplexing has been trialled in the optical domain.
 In 2012, researchers demonstrated OAM-multiplexed optical transmission speeds of up to 2.5 Tbits/s using 8 distinct OAM channels in a single beam of light, but only over a very short free-space path of roughly one metre.
 Work is ongoing on applying OAM techniques to long-range practical free-space optical communication links.

 OAM multiplexing can not be implemented in the existing long-haul optical fiber systems, since these systems are based on single-mode fibers, which inherently do not support OAM states of light.
 Instead, few-mode or multi-mode fibers need to be used.
 Additional problem for OAM multiplexing implementation is caused by the mode coupling that is present in conventional fibers, which cause changes in the spin angular momentum of modes under normal conditions and changes in orbital angular momentum when fibers are bent or stressed.
 Because of this mode instability, direct-detection OAM multiplexing has not yet been realized in long-haul communications.
 In 2012, transmission of OAM states with 97% purity after 20 meters over special fibers was demonstrated by researchers at Boston University.
 Later experiments have shown stable propagation of these modes over distances of 50 meters, and further improvements of this distance are the subject of ongoing work.
 Other ongoing research on making OAM multiplexing work over future fibre-optic transmission systems includes the possibility of using similar techniques to those used to compensate mode rotation in optical polarization multiplexing.

 Alternative to direct-detection OAM multiplexing is a computationally complex coherent-detection with (MIMO) digital signal processing (DSP) approach, that can be used to achieve long-haul communication, where strong mode coupling is suggested to be beneficial for coherent-detection-based systems.

 In the beginning, people achieve OAM multiplexing by employing several phase plates or spatial light modulators.
 An on-chip OAM multiplexer was then an interest of research.
 In 2012, a paper by Tiehui Su and et al. demonstrated an integrated OAM multiplexer.
 Different solutions for integrated OAM multiplexer were demonstrated like Xinlun Cai with his paper in 2012.
 In 2019, Jan Markus Baumann and et al. designed a chip for OAM multiplexing.

 Practical demonstration in optical-fiber system

 A paper by Bozinovic et al. published in Science in 2013 claims the successful demonstration of an OAM-multiplexed fiber-optic transmission system over a 1.1 km test path.
 The test system was capable of using up to 4 different OAM channels simultaneously, using a fiber with a "vortex" refractive-index profile.
-They also demonstrated combined OAM and WDM using the same apparatus, but using only two OAM modes.
+They also demonstrated combined OAM and Wavelength-division multiplexing (WDM) using the same apparatus, but using only two OAM modes.

-A paper by Kasper Ingerslev et al. published in Optics Express in 2018 demonstrates a MIMO-free transmission of 12 orbital angular momentum (OAM) modes over a 1.2 km air-core fiber.
+A paper by Kasper Ingerslev et al. published in Optics Express in 2018 demonstrates a MIMO-free transmission of 12 OAM modes over a 1.2 km air-core fiber.
 WDM compatibility of the system is shown by using 60, 25 GHz spaced WDM channels with 10 GBaud QPSK signals.